There are multiple variables that can create error in shim measurement:

 - Dirty Shims

-- Different closer shim tools used than what I sell.
+- Different closer shim tools used than what we sell.

 - Inattention when recording shim sizes

-The Bottom Line – EVERY shim at Desmo Times is measured prior to packing with finely calibrated instruments.
-Additionally, my micrometer and calipers are routinely verified against a known thickness gauge.
-If my measurements differ from your measurements I will attempt to remedy by offering to swap out shims, but I don’t pay for return shipping and I won’t get into a back-and-forth argument about whose measurements are better.
+EVERY shim at Desmo Times is measured prior to packing with finely calibrated instruments.
+Additionally, our micrometer and calipers are routinely verified against a known thickness gauge.
+If our measurements differ from your measurements we will attempt to remedy by offering to swap out shims, but we don’t pay for return shipping and we won’t get into a back-and-forth argument about whose measurements are better.
 Again, if you want to avoid any possible delays to your service, order either a full shim kit or shims .05 larger and .05 smaller than what your measurements are.